vishnu350/rs-mainspring-winder/README.md

 There are five parts to the RS mainspring winder:
 - **The housing barrel**.
 This 3D printed part has a barrel that houses the mainspring and plunger, and the knurling pattern on the top is akin to a rising sun.
 - **The winder base**.
 This 3D printed part holds the anchor which latches to the mainspring hole and winds it up.
 - **The barrel bowl**.
 This 3D printed part holds the actual mainspring barrel in place for safely plunging the mainspring back in.
-Can also be used to snap the barrel lid back on.
 - **The plunger**.
 This 3D printed part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
 - **The anchor**.
 Fashion this part out of a stapler clip and insert into the hole on the winder beside the arbour.